 Perhaps the greatest issue facing the NHS in Cornwall today is the "bed blocking" at Treliske.
 Each day there are about three wards full of people who are ready to move home or onto a more appropriate care setting.
 Improving social care in Cornwall is essential.
 While social care is the responsibility of Cornwall Council I have taken action to try and persuade the leaders of the Council to improve the way they work with providers of care services and colleagues in the NHS.
 I was Deputy Chairman of the Parliamentary Group for Social Care and helped in the production of the reports below.
 In the next Parliament I want to implement the vital changes we identified in these reports.

-Cornwall Council has received additional funding: the Public Health Ring-Fenced Grant since 2012 and The Better Care Fund:
+Cornwall Council has received additional funding: for Public Health and The Better Care Fund:

 Better Care Fund